On a singular heat equation with dynamic boundary conditions

 \subsection{Solutions with regularizing effects for $\teta$}

 In this last part, we extend the previous results in three directions.
 First, we prove that, if $\teta_0$ (and, possibly, $\eta_0$) enjoy higher summability properties, then there exist weak solutions whose component $\teta$ satisfies time-regularization properties in the spirit of Lemmas~\ref{moser-teta-2} and~\ref{moser-teta-2b}.
 Second, we demonstrate that, under the same type of conditions on the initial data, existence holds also for $\alpha=0$ and $\beta>0$ (recall that we could not deal with this case for $L^1$ initial data, cf.~Theorem~\ref{teo:energy}).
 Third, we see that uniqueness holds in the class of solutions with regularizing effects.
-All these results are collected in the following \bete Let assumptions\/ \eqref{hpteta0w}-\eqref{hpeta0w} and \eqref{hypfw} hold and let in addition, for some $\epsilon\in(0,1)$,
+We start with analyzing regularity: \bete Let assumptions\/ \eqref{hpteta0w}-\eqref{hpeta0w} and \eqref{hypfw} hold and let in addition, for some $\epsilon\in(0,1)$,

 Moreover, if $\alpha>0$ and $\beta=0$, let

 whereas in the other cases let

 Then, {\rm Problem~(P)} admits at least one energy solution $(\teta,u)$ satisfying~\eqref{en-est}, \eqref{LinftyuT}, together with the regularization estimate